 One of Budapest’s oldest and most atmospheric wine bars is hidden below ground on a quiet downtown street otherwise known for its antique stores selling expensive chinaware.
-Like other unchic, communist-era bars that have survived to the present day, this holdout from the 1960s—no one seems to know the exact opening year—draws mainly long-time regulars from the neighborhood.
+Like other unchic, communist-era bars that have survived to the present day, this holdout from the 1960s—no one seems to know the exact year of opening—draws mainly long-time regulars from the neighborhood.

 Although the wines are indeed from the famed Tokaj region, they're far from the premium stuff commanding steep prices.
-But that’s almost beside the point—you should visit Tokaji Borozó for the atmosphere.
-Its cast of colorful characters includes bartenders and patrons alike.
-The interior features an elaborate wood carving from 1977, which runs around the arched-brick walls of the main hall.
-The scenes depict a wine harvest that culminates in a free-spirited, festive celebration following a day of labor.
+But that’s almost beside the point—you should visit Tokaji Borozó for ist ambiance and cast of colorful characters.
+The interior features an elaborate wood carving from 1977, which runs around the arched-brick walls and depicts a wine harvest.